 - That page doesn't exist

-Providing context for the error code helps the user to understand why they encountered the error and, hopefully, will lessen their frustration at experiencing the error.
+Providing context for the error code helps the user to understand why they encountered the error.
+Hopefully, it will also lessen their frustration at experiencing the error.

 2. Redirect the User Within the Site